 General comments from the public will be heard.
-Public comments can be submitted in advance of the meeting, by email to Comment@MetroPlanOrlando.org or by phone to 407-906-2347.
-People wishing to speak during the virtual meeting should use the Raise Hand feature on the Zoom platform, and a meeting moderator will unmute your microphone to speak.
-Each speaker should state name and address for the record and is limited to two minutes.
+Public comments submitted in advance of the meeting, by email to Comment@MetroPlanOrlando.org or phone to 407-906-2347, will be read into the record by a meeting moderator.
+People participating virtually wishing to speak during the meeting should use the Raise Hand feature on the Zoom platform, and a meeting moderator will unmute your microphone to speak.
+Each speaker should state name and address for the record and is limited to two (2) minutes.